 Welcome to the University of Colorado Boulder's Chancellor’s Postdoctoral Fellowship Program website.
 We hope this site provides the information you need about the new postdoctoral program offered at CU-Boulder.
 After reviewing the materials here, if you have questions about this program, please contact us at firstname.lastname@example.org.

-Beginning in 2014, the University of Colorado Boulder joins in a collaborative partnership with the University of California and the University of Michigan to offer postdoctoral fellowship opportunities at CU-Boulder.
+In 2014, the University of Colorado Boulder joined in a collaborative partnership with the University of California and the University of Michigan to offer postdoctoral fellowship opportunities at CU-Boulder.
 In this program, the University of Colorado Boulder offers postdoctoral research fellowships in all academic fields, coupled with faculty mentoring, professional development and academic networking opportunities.

 The University of Colorado Boulder views these postdoctoral fellowships as providing an exceptional opportunity to recruit potential new faculty to the university by offering the possibility of either a postdoc alone or a combined postdoc and tenure-track faculty appointment.